SatoshiPortal/boltz-rust/README.md

 This script captures the following spending conditions:

 ```
-Either; a preimage and the reciever's signature is required // happy case
+Either; a preimage and the reciever's signature is required // happy case (claimTx)
-Or; after a timeout the senders signature is required. // dispute
+Or; after a timeout the senders signature is required. // dispute (refundTx)
 ```

 The `reciever` will be able to claim the funds on chain,